wp-plugins/newsme/readme.txt

 1. A simple invitation with a minimalistic design and that does not affect the reading, the News@me widget catches the attention of your readers at the end of each article and converts this attention  into a subscription to your site.
 This allows you to create a unique bond between your readers and your publishing activity based on something valuable: their interests, passions and curiosities.

+2. Create a unique experience for your readers with News@me.
+Each subscriber receives updates on articles and topics of interest through an elegant email summary.
+Invite your readers to return to your site and read new articles about their interests.
+Put their passions at the center of your conversation and they’ll keep coming back to your site and read your new articles day by day.

 == CHANGELOG ==
 = 2.1.9 =